Do You Have A Child? Here’s A Tax Credit You Can Claim!

 The Child Tax Credit (CTC) is a tax relief that families can claim to support the costs of raising a child.

-In 2017, the Tax Cuts and Jobs Act (TCJA) increased the maximum amount of credit to $2,000 per child but capped the amount of refund families can receive, at $1,400 ($1,500 in 2022) per child.
+In 2017, the Tax Cuts and Jobs Act (TCJA) increased the maximum amount of credit to $2,000 per child.
+However, it capped the amount of refund families can receive, at $1,400 ($1,500 in 2022) per child.
 This made it difficult or close to impossible for low-income families to fully take advantage of the credit since they owed little to no income tax.

 The CTC became more accessible in 2021 because of the temporary improvements introduced by the American Rescue Plan Act (ARPA).
-True enough, it is the major contributing factor to the decline of child poverty by 46% in 2021 at 5.2% from 2020’s 9.7%.
+True enough, it’s the major contributing factor to the child poverty’s decline by 46% in 2021 – 5.2% from 2020’s 9.7%.

 The ARPA made the following changes for the 2021 tax year: